That-Dev-Girl-Sites/jhalabi.com/_posts/2019-03-25-wordpress-featured-image-and-gutenberg.md

 ---
 layout: post
-title: "Featured Images, Gutenberg, and You"
+title: "Featured images, Gutenberg, and you"
 date: "2019-03-25"
+redirect_from: "/blog/wordpress-featured-image-and-gutenberg"
 categories:
   - development
   - wordpress
+excerpt: A very common editor update that us WordPress developers make is to add options to the featured image meta box in the post editor.
 ---

 A very common editor update that us WordPress developers make is to add options to the featured image meta box in the post editor.
 This is usually something like a checkbox to determine whether the featured image should be displayed at the top of a post.